oxketova/oksanaketova.com/_pages/about.md

 image_caption: 'Me'
 ---

-Born 1987, Russia. live and work in Norway.
+Born 1987, Russia.
+Live and work in Oslo, Norway.

 While I possess a background in psychology, my recent years have been dedicated to honing my artistic practice, delving deeply into the realms of psychoanalysis, cultural myths, fairy tales, and dreams.